(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 Resources useful for finding foundations who may fund projects related to your subject matter:

-38. Where can I get help with grant writing?
+37. Where can I get help with grant writing?

-39. Can I receive grants and funding that do not require a fiscal sponsor?
+38. Can I receive grants and funding that do not require a fiscal sponsor?

 You can directly receive funds that do not require fiscal sponsorship.
 We suggest consultation with a tax advisor to ensure you are accounting for those funds and their tax liability correctly.

-40. What donation payment types does TFC accept?
+39. What donation payment types does TFC accept?

-In your email tell us:
+If you email for information, tell us:

 • Project name